 You may be eligible for a tax credit under ACA healthcare reform laws.
 Thus, the credit is applied as a discount on your monthly insurance premium.
 Accordingly, to see if you are eligible for a tax credit, please use the Subsidy Calculator provided by the Health Insurance Marketplace.
 However, note that you must purchase benefits through the Health Insurance Marketplace to secure your premium discount.

-Healthcare reform (the Affordable Care Act – ACA) requires that all individuals have health insurance, either through an individual policy or through their employer or face a potential penalty.
-Therefore, individuals can purchase individual insurance coverage on the Individual Market during the annual open enrollment of November 1st through December 15th of each year.
+Healthcare reform (the Affordable Care Act – ACA) requires that individuals purchase individual insurance coverage on the Individual Market during the annual open enrollment of November 1st through December 15th of each year.
 However, if you miss the deadline, you may qualify for special enrollment.

 You can still sign up for health insurance after the deadline if you meet any of the following qualifying events: